 Dog Liver Enzymes

 If the levels of these helpful liver enzymes are too low, your dog's liver will not be able to accomplish the various tasks that it is designed to do, and you'll run into major problems for your pet's health.
 This can be a sign of liver failure.
-This is fairly rare in the cases that we see.
+This is fairly rare in the dogs that come to me for advice on what to eat.
 Most often it will be that your dog's liver enzymes are elevated.

 My dog’s liver enzymes are elevated or are too low.
 Now what should I do?